tanmaygupta430/Machine-Learning/Assignment-1/README.md

-This folder contains my code for Assignment-1 which is the implementation of Naive Bayes in Python.
+This folder contains the assignment question, my code and the input files for assignment-1 which is the implementation of Naive Bayes Classifier in python.